misiektoja/spotify_monitor/README.md

 Edit the `spotify_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

 **New in v3.0:** Public track metadata and playlist metadata now fall back automatically to Spotify's anonymous web-player service.
 Existing OAuth app credentials remain the preferred legacy Web API path when they work but they are no longer required for `cookie` or `client` mode.
+New users should not create a Spotify app solely for this tool.

 **New in v2.6:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.
 You can also configure crossfade detection thresholds and the number of recent songs to include in inactivity emails.